Coral Cove

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages one trip per day across all routes, translating to approximately one weekly trip per individual stop.
+According to the 2021 Census, only 10.8% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages one trip per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport